ermakovich/ermakovich/src/posts/typescript-top-level-await/index.md

 preview: ./carbon-2.png
 ---

-I have a simple task.
-I have a local TypeScript project, and there is a script in this project, that performs async tasks, and where I naturally want to use top-level `await` statements:
+I have a local TypeScript project, and there is a script in this project, that performs async tasks, where I naturally want to use top-level `await` statements:

 ```typescript:title=publish.ts
 import puppeteer from 'puppeteer'